Goodwill Tax Treatment: How Is Goodwill Taxed In a Business Sale?

 For example, if $300,000 is allocated to goodwill, the buyer can deduct $20,000 annually for 15 years.

-In a stock sale, however, goodwill is not revalued, and the buyer inherits the seller’s existing tax basis in goodwill and continues any remaining amortization schedule.
-This limitation often makes asset sales more favorable for buyers seeking new tax deductions.
+In a stock sale, goodwill is not revalued, and the buyer inherits the company’s existing tax basis.
+This means no fresh amortization period is granted, which often makes asset sales more favorable for buyers seeking tax deductions.

 If the buyer and seller fail to agree on the allocation, the IRS may intervene and reallocate the purchase price based on its own assessment.